CartoDB/documentation/app/content/react/guides/getting-started.md

 ### apiBaseUrl

-Go to [developers section in workspace](https://gcp-us-east1.app.carto.com/developers) and copy the `apiBaseUrl`.
+Go to the Developers section in the Workspace and copy the `apiBaseUrl`.

 Edit `src/store/initialStateSlice.js` to add it: